The Carlsbad Flower Fields

 The Carlsbad Flower Fields are a sensual overload of beauty and vibrant color.
 Overlooking the blue pacific in South Carlsbad, the 50 acre Flower Fields provide more than just eye candy, and people from all over the world visit each year to see the famous multi-colored rows of Ranunculus.

 Walk the fields yourself and take it all in, take a wagon ride for a small fee or book a group tour.
-The season starts March 1 and lasts through May 11, 2014.
-During this time, the Flower Fields are open daily from 9am to 6pm.
-Tickets cost $12.00 for Adults, $11.00 for Seniors 60+, $6.00 for Children 3 – 10, Children 2 and under are free.
-Call (760) 431-0352 or visit us at www.theflowerfields.com for more information.
+The season starts March 1 and lasts through early May.
+Admission prices are available by calling (760) 431-0352 or by visiting http://www.theflowerfields.com/info.html.

 After you’ve built up your appetite walking around the Flower Fields, head over to the Carlsbad Premium Outlets for a bite to eat and some shopping under the sun.
 With over 90 outlet stores, heavy on designer names, there’s sure to be something for everyone.

 Just across the street from the outlets you will find three delicious restaurants—BJ’s Brew House, P.F.
 Changs and King’s Fish House.

 Put on a bib, pull up a seat, and soak up the seafood experience at King’s Fish House: The funny odd hand-painted signs, the no-name dishes with unforgettable flavor, the fresh-caught oysters and clams piled high like glistening treasure troves, the hand-lettered specials on ancient chalkboards, and the savory simmer of every combination of spices imaginable are there for your delight.